- 1 Alternating Current Class 12 Completes Notes

 Two copper coils are bounded at the two arms of the laminated soft iron core.
-One of the coils is connected to an AC source and it is called primary and another coil is connected to an external circuit and it is secondary.
+One of the coils is connected to an AC source and it is called primary and another coil is connected to an external circuit and is secondary.

 Working process of Transformer

 Due to the electric current in the primary circuit, the soft iron core gets magnetized since the electric current in the primary circuit varies with time.
 Hence magnetic field and magnetic flux associated with coil vary with time.

 Due to a change in magnetic flux, emf induces in both coils.
 Induced emf of the secondary coil is supplied to the external circuit.

 The ratio of the number of turns of the primary and secondary coil is called the transformation ratio.

 Copper loss: When an electric current passes through the copper coil, heat is produced that is some amount of energy is wastage in the form of heat.
 To minimize this loss thick copper wire is used in the coil.

 Iron loss: When the magnetic field varies with time, an eddy current is produced on the soft iron coil and thermal energy is produced.
 To reduce this loss, a laminated soft iron coil is used in the transformer.

 Hysteresis loss: Due to magnetization and demagnetization heat is produced in the core of the transformer.
 To reduce this heated material of thin hysteresis loop is used in a transformer.